MerginMaps/docs/src/misc/write-docs/index.md

 Check the automatic tests in the pull requests for [spellcheck](#spellcheck), [Markdown](#using-markdown), broken links or [redirects](#redirects) and, if needed, fix the issues in your code.

-To ensure your pull request will be reviewed and merged, it is nice to ping the <MainPlatformName /> docs team on the [community chat](https://merginmaps.com/community/join) in the `#dev` channel.
+To ensure your pull request will be reviewed and merged, it is nice to ping the <MainPlatformName /> docs team on the [community](https://community.merginmaps.com).

 ### When fork is needed
 ::: warning